 We see three key trends in the MDM market at present.
 The first is the dawning realization that MDM technology on its own is not sufficient to address some of the key barriers to consistent master data within an enterprise, which are as much about human factors around control and ownership, and internal politics, as much as technical issues.
 Data governance has emerged over the last couple of years as an important trend, encouraging businesses to take ownership of their data, and to design processes that allow disputes over data ownership to be effectively resolved.
 Data governance initiatives, usually led by business rather than technology staff, assign ‘data stewards’ within the business with responsibility for ensuring the consistency and quality of key shared data.
 Data governance is not in itself a technology, but technology can support it, so most MDM vendors have recently added workflow support or modules to assist data steward roles and activities.

-Broadly, MDM is moving from a phase of pilot projects into one of broader deployment.
 Many enterprises have now cut their teeth on implementing MDM in a single, limited area, such as “customer data in Europe”, or “product data in Asia”.
 They are now seeking to broaden the reach of these initial MDM initiatives, which is why data governance is gaining increasing prominence.
 Alongside these broader deployments, the trend noted in earlier market updates towards ‘multi-domain’ technologies continues to gain ground.
 Companies are reluctant to introduce multiple MDM technologies, one for each major data domain, so most MDM vendors now proclaim their multi-domain abilities, whether or not they were ever actually designed with this in mind.